Take Back: Background and conception

 "My debut day had already been decided but I didn't know, so I felt insecure and thought 'will that song I recorded be put on sale?' (laughs).
 When I saw my CD lined up the stores I felt 'I really debuted!' for the first time.
 I still remember how excited I was."

 — —Koda on the release of "Take Back".

 In 2000, Koda auditioned for the Avex Trax competition "Dream Audition", and came second out of 120,000 female participants.
 Subsequently, Avex employed Japanese producer Max Matsuura to start-up a new sub-label in 1999, named Rhythm Zone, whilst still working with frequent female collaborators Ayumi Hamasaki and Namie Amuro.
-That same year, Avex appointed Koda to the Matsuura, and he eventually signed her to the label that same year.
+That same year, Avex appointed Koda to Matsuura, and he eventually signed her to the label that same year.
 Her label had hired composer and arranger Kazuhito Kikuchi to compose "Take Back", but Avex instructed Koda to take singing lessons every weekend in Tokyo, Japan before recording it.
 At that time, she stated that she didn't feel "anxious" about the situation, having already spent 500,000 yen (approximately $4056 USD) she won from the open audition towards food.

 However, Avex refused to promote Koda's work equally due to her excessive weight gain, and claims of her being "ugly".
 Matsuura was also unimpressed by Koda's image, declaring that they had tried to look for "the best one" for their label.
 Later on the stages, Avex executives threatened to fire Koda if no improvements were put into place, which she eventually did but wasn't notified until her single "Real Emotion/1000 no Kotoba".
 In mid 2000, Kumi was asked by Avex to make her promotional debut through a photo shoot with photographer Toku, which led to the shooting of the cover sleeve for "Take Back".
 The artwork features her sporting a red and gold outfit, standing outside of a tunnel.
 According to Toku, he said "during the shooting of the cover for [her] single, 'Take Back', no one had told [her] what the shoot was for, so [she] just stood in front of the camera clueless".